reorproject/reor/README.md

 ## About
-**Reor** is a desktop note-taking app that uses AI to help you organize your notes: it automatically links related ideas, answers questions on your notes and provides semantic search.
-Everything is stored locally and you can edit your notes with a standard markdown editor.
+**Reor** is an AI-powered desktop note-taking app: it automatically links related ideas, answers questions on your notes and provides semantic search.
+Everything is stored locally and you can edit your notes with an Obsidian-like markdown editor.

-From the start, Reor was built to run models locally.
-Where they can, tools for thought should default to being private.
-In the age of AI, that means keeping models on-device.
-Reor stands on the shoulders of giants [Llama.cpp](https://github.com/ggerganov/llama.cpp) and [Transformers.js](https://github.com/xenova/transformers.js) to enable this.
-(And you do have the option to connect to OpenAI models or any OpenAI-compatible API if you wish.)
+The hypothesis of the project is that the only way to make AI tools for thought truly private is to **run models locally**.
+Reor stands on the shoulders of the giants [Llama.cpp](https://github.com/ggerganov/llama.cpp) and [Transformers.js](https://github.com/xenova/transformers.js) to enable both LLMs and embedding models to run locally.
+Any GGUF model file on HuggingFace can be run in Reor.
+(Connecting to OpenAI-compatible APIs like Oobabooga is also supported.)

 ### How can it possibly be "self-organizing"?

-1. Everything you write is chunked and embedded into an internal [vector database](https://github.com/lancedb/lancedb).
+1. Every note you write is chunked and embedded into an internal vector database.
 2. Related notes are connected automatically via vector similarity.
-3. LLM-powered Q&A performs full RAG with the notes in the corpus.
+3. LLM-powered Q&A does RAG on the corpus of notes.
 4. Everything can be searched semantically.

 One way to think about Reor is as a RAG app with two generators: the LLM and the human.
-In Q&A mode, the LLM is fed retrieved context from the corpus based on the question.
-Similarly, in editor mode, the human can toggle the sidebar to also reveal "retrieved" notes from the corpus.
-This is quite a powerful way of "augmenting" your ideas by comparing them to related ideas from your corpus.
+In Q&A mode, the LLM is fed retrieved context from the corpus to help answer the query.
+Similarly, in editor mode, the human can toggle the sidebar to reveal related notes "retrieved" from the corpus.
+This is quite a powerful way of "augmenting" your writing by cross-referencing ideas in a current note against related ideas from your corpus.

 https://github.com/reorproject/reor/assets/17236551/1bbc1b2d-c3d9-451c-a008-7f12c84f96db